 Having many more connected devices means greater connectivity requirements.
 It also means that a whole lot more data is going to be generated.

 A connectivity increase is something that modern Internet Service Providers should be able to cater for.
 Building expansion capacity into their business models should be routine for the long-term players.
-What isn’t always extensively considered, however, is security.
+What we don’t always extensively consider, however, is security.
 Ultimately a lot more devices will be connecting to private networks, offering the opportunity for abuse of these connections.
 The need for privacy with associated devices should be of paramount importance, as it will act to make or break the application success.
 In addition, we are likely to see an increase in use of short-range wireless connectivity, with an associated upgrade of both related hardware and communications protocols.

 The increase in data will only prove beneficial with an associated increase in the transformation into tangible information.
 The amount of big data generated from IoT devices will likely surge as adopters look to use the information to preempt further challenges and enhance their performance.
 Statistical analysis will play a role, and it is likely to develop into new analytical tools as well as better business models.